Aram-Anderson/site2.0/_posts/2017-05-24-guessinggame2.md

 puts "You guessed the right number, You won!!!"
 ```
 So now we have a game that gives the user some feedback that depends on what they put in.
 That's a little cooler, right?
-Next post we'll give it a math based hint.
+Next post we'll give it a math based hint. <a href="https://mrpants.io/2017/guessinggame3/">Check it out here</a>.